-The Country Areas Water Supply (Donnybrook Water Reserve) Order 2016 was proclaimed in the Government Gazette of 26 July 2016 and took effect from the 27 July 2016 (refer Attachment 9.1.5(2).
+The Country Areas Water Supply (Donnybrook Water Reserve) Order 2016 was proclaimed by the State Government in the Government Gazette of 26 July 2016 and took effect from the 27 July 2016 (refer Attachment 9.1.5(2)).

 The other public drinking water source area within the Shire is the Millstream Catchment Area which was declared in 1961 and has been identified as requiring review by DWER.